Skip To Main Content

 Where would a new Lake Elmo Elementary be located?

-The district has entered into a purchase agreement, contingent upon passage of the bond, for a parcel of land in Lake Elmo.
+The district has entered into a purchase agreement for a parcel of land in Lake Elmo.
 The 47 acre site is located on the northwest corner of Lake Elmo Avenue and 10th Street North.
+The purchase is contingent upon passage of the bond.

 Where would a new Andersen Elementary be located?